abderrazzaq-laanaoui/escolis-api-indicateur/README.md

 `-d` : Runs containers in detached mode, allowing them to run in the background. \

 Once the command is executed, the services defined in your `docker-compose.yml` file will be up and running.
 You can access your application using the appropriate ports and endpoints.

+## Exploring Endpoints with Swagger UI

+After successfully running the project using Docker Compose, you can explore and interact with the available API endpoints using Swagger UI.
+Swagger UI is accessible at `http://localhost:6868`, where you can view and test the API's functionality.

+Open a web browser and navigate to [http://localhost:6868](http://localhost:6868) to access the Swagger UI.

+Swagger UI provides a user-friendly interface to browse and execute API requests.
+It also includes detailed documentation and examples on how to use each endpoint.
+This is an excellent resource for developers to understand the API and its capabilities.

+## Explore Endpoints with Swagger UI

+After running the project with Docker Compose, you can explore the available API endpoints using Swagger UI.
+Access it at [http://localhost:6868](http://localhost:6868) to interact with and test the API.

+For more information and detailed documentation, refer to the [openAPI Specifications](https://swagger.io/specification/).